 Homewares: Cushions, chopping boards, mugs, tableware, woven baskets and other home accessories are ready and waiting for their new home.

 Clothing: From vintage fashion to cycling bags by Goodordering and chiffon scarves, you’ll find something to fall in love with.
 I spotted some adorable clothing for kids.
 You can also buy jewellery from a few designer-makers.

 Broadway Market Information

-To find out more visit the Broadway Market Website.
+To find out more, visit the Broadway Market Website.
 The market is located on the street called Broadway Market, London E8 4QJ.
-The nearest station is London Fields Overground or you can walk from Bethnal Green Tube.
+The nearest station is London Fields Overground, or you can walk from Bethnal Green Tube.
 There are plenty of bus options which can drop you off close to the market.
 The market is hosted on 51 Saturdays a year from 9 am until 5 pm.
-The stalls are placed down the middle of the street which has permanent cafes, restaurants and other shops on either side.
+The stalls are placed down the middle of the street with permanent cafes, restaurants and other shops on either side.

 You should also investigate London Fields Park (where you can eat your street food), Regent’s Canal, Netil Market, Mare Street Market and Mentmore Terrace while you are in the London E8 vicinity.
 Enjoy your Saturday, the food and that adorable gift you’ve bought for yourself!

 Author: Homegirl London.
 Photographs: Homegirl London.
 Thanks: Homeboy, for visiting with me.